arielraudsepp/board-game-registry/README.md

 - remove board games from my collection
 - add category tags to a board game
 - search board games according to number of players, length or category
 - view all board games in my collection
+- be able to save my collection to a file
+- be able to load my collection from a file